heidariarash/Courthouse/README.md

 # Courthouse
-Courthouse is a AI fairness analysis library for machine learning models.
+Courthouse is an AI fairness analysis library for machine learning models.
 This model supports both TensorFlow and PyTorch.

 ## Installation
-To install the library use pip.
+To install the library, use pip.
 ```bash
 pip install courthouse
 ```